Melaonn/GUNS-OBJECT-DETECTION/README.md

 - Model architecture design and training
 - Experiment tracking using TensorBoard
 - Pipeline creation and versioning with DVC
-- Real-time inference via FastAPI with Swagger UI & Postman
+- Real-time inference via FastAPI with Swagger UI & Postman api.

 ---